For Genealogy Researchers: Family & Local History Resources

 Genealogy & Local History Databases

-Our home-grown database for marriage announcement and obituary dates from the New Castle News.
-We have entered all of the obituaries since the start of the newspaper in 1880, in addition to other New Castle newspapers over the years.
+Please visit our home-grown database for marriage announcement and obituary dates from the New Castle News.
+We have entered information about where and when obituaries were published (so they can be found on microfilm) since the start of the newspaper in 1880, in addition to other New Castle newspapers over the years.

-**Please note that dates are of the ANNOUNCEMENT, not necessarily the date of the marriage or death.
-Consult the actual announcement for complete information.
+Please note that dates are of the ANNOUNCEMENT, not necessarily the date of the marriage or death.
+Consult the actual announcement on microfilm for complete information.

 In conjunction with the Lawrence County Historical Society, we offer digitized versions of many early New Castle City Directories, which are available to view through Pennsylvania's Power Library's Photos and Documents.
 Please take the time to view and search them.
 They are hosted by the state's Power Library PA Photos and Documents website.